dong4j/self-star-list/README.md

 *   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop and mobile applications with a web frontend.

 *   [orhun/git-cliff](https://github.com/orhun/git-cliff) - A highly customizable Changelog Generator that follows Conventional Commit specifications ⛰️

+*   [mufeedvh/code2prompt](https://github.com/mufeedvh/code2prompt) - A CLI tool to convert your codebase into a single LLM prompt with source tree, prompt templating, and token counting.

 *   [Y2Z/monolith](https://github.com/Y2Z/monolith) - ⬛️ CLI tool and library for saving complete web pages as a single HTML file